Conduct an Insurance Write-Off Check by Reg Number

 Enter a registration number to verify the standing of your car

-Confrim if a Car is Recorded Written Off Total Loss
+Confirm if a Car is Recorded Written Off Total Loss

 What to Know When Buying a Write-Off Car

-But, with a permanent MIAFTR marker against its title, the vehicle will be worth less than an accident-free one.
-It also makes reselling difficult as private motorists tend to avoid written-off cars.
+However, a vehicle with a permanent MIAFTR marker against its title is worth less than an accident-free one.

 If you are buying a car write-off from a dealer, there is a legal obligation to inform you of past accidents and repairs.

-If you are buying a car privately, the seller is not obliged to tell you about hidden damage repairs.
-This may occur when the seller wants to fetch a top price for their vehicle.
+If you buy a car privately, the seller is not obliged to tell you about hidden damage repairs.

 Difficulties Associated With Vehicle Write-Offs